-This project involving SBCS Professor of Developmental Psychology Michael Pluess, and Dr Francesca Lionetti aims to develop new measures of child sensitivity and to observe sensitive children’s development in the first two years of primary school.
+This project involving SBCS Professor of Developmental Psychology Michael Pluess, Dr Francesca Lionetti, and PhD student Jenni Kähkönen aims to develop new measures of child sensitivity and to observe sensitive children’s development in the first two years of primary school.
 The new measures will enable both teachers and educational psychologists to reliably assess children’s sensitivity.

-An Italian version of the study can be viewed here.
+An Italian version for a related study in Switzerland can be viewed here.

 This project involving a Psychology PhD student Anastasia Vikhanova, Dr Isabelle Mareschal at SBCS and Dr Francesco Fasani at the School of Economics aims to establish a link between three concepts: mental health, discrimination and cognitive biases.
 They are currently recruiting participants where you can earn £7 for 45 minutes of your time.

 Examining Candidate Endophenotypes of Depression (Family Risk For Depression)

 Studies suggest that healthy individuals with a family history of depression may see, interpret and remember the world around them in slightly different ways to those with no family history of the disorder.
 This research project about depression is led by Su Ozkaya and Dr Robert Keers at Queen Mary, University of London.
 Parctipants will recieve a voucher and enter a prize draw.

 Learn more about our three research themes including its researchers, funding, collaborators and selected publications by clicking the boxes below.